What is Better for Your Health

 A Question I am often asked – What is Better for your Health: Buttermilk or Yogurt?
 In this article I will share with you the difference and what the health benefits are for you.

 Nutrition plays a vital role to your overall health, and in gaining a level of optimal health.
 It is the very foundation for prevention of disease and premature deterioration of your body.
 It can at times be quite confusing.
-However if we go back to basics looking at what your body is able to metabolize efficiently is important when it comes to food not creating or causing health problems for you.
+However, if we go back to basics looking at what your body is able to metabolize efficiently, this is an important fact when it comes to food not creating or causing health problems for you.
 In my eBook – Eating to Live, I share with you the foods to eat and how they benefit your health and wellbeing.

 Always to remember Fresh is Best.
 Keep your eating simple not a myriad of foods at the same time or overconsumption.
 Only eat when you are hungry and eat slowly with small mouthfuls.

 Transform your Health & Transform your Life

 Compared to regular milk, buttermilk has a tart-like taste compared to regular milk.
 The reason for this being due to the presence of acids within the milk.
 This is prominent within cultured buttermilk, as the appearance is thicker, due to the curdling process that is done by the processing of the milk protein casein.
 Casein being the main underlying cause of allergies with dairy.